-- Selector bar to filter Plot List and Plots showing in map. - PlotID list used to zoom into a particular plot and filter Field Visits. - Field Visit List used to filter Information and Photo widgets. - Map to review GPS locations of Plot Characterization, Site Evaluation, LPI, Soil Pit and Water Quality samples. - Webmap used to update Eval Status to "Sampled Data Reviewed" after completing site review. - Information widgets stacked showing important data fields from various forms.
-Use tabs at the bottom to toggle between forms. - Photo widgets stacked showing various categories of photos.
+- Selector bar to filter Plot List and Plots showing in map. - PlotID list used to zoom into a particular plot and filter Field Visits. - Midseason data summary links will summarize species cover and provide initial indicator calculations for select indicators for the purpose of QC.
+These reports are generated weekly on Wednesdays.
+Map to review GPS locations of Plot Characterization, Site Evaluation, LPI, Soil Pit and Water Quality samples. - Webmap used to update Eval Status to "Sampled Data Reviewed" after completing site review - Critical Concept Review materials (in development) are going to be made available this year.
+Additional documentation on this will be provided once the field season has started. - Information widgets stacked on the right-hand side showing important data fields from various forms.
+Use tabs at the bottom to toggle between forms. - Photo widgets stacked on the right-hand side showing various categories of photos.
 Use tabs at the bottom to toggle between different types of photos.

 Figure 3.
-Screenshot of the data review dashboard used during the 2021 field season.
+Screenshot of the data review dashboard used during the 2024 field season.
 PlotID and Field Visit lists can be used to filter data to specific sites.
 Once a specific field visit is selected, the map, photo, and information widgets can be used to review collected data.